s-manguy/projects/front-end-libraries/oc_cafe-avec-vue/README.md

 ## Beyond the objectives - what I have improved
-* added CSS classes to display the product quantity label and input in block;
+* added CSS classes to :
+  * display the product quantity label and input in block,
-* added CSS classes to add margin above the "Ajouter au panier" button;
+  * to add margin above the "Ajouter au panier" button,
-* added CSS classes to modify text color depending on the "in stock" or "not in stock" information;
+  * to modify text color depending on the "in stock" or "not in stock" information;
 * added v-if directive to display the quantity and add button only when the product is in stock;
 * added the min attribute to the input to prevent user from adding negative numbers to the cart.